BEng (Hons) Aeronautical Engineering

-GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances
+GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics/Numeracy and English at Grade C or Grade 4 or above, or their equivalent, but consideration is given to individual circumstances.

 We also welcome international applications with equivalent qualifications.
-Please visit the country specific pages on our international website for exact details.
+Please visit the country-specific pages on our international website for exact details.

 In general, international applicants will need to have achieved an overall IELTS grade of 6.0 with a minimum score of 5.5 in each component.